EvelynPloetz/Deep-LASI/docs/source/installation.rst

 #.
 Set the 'Source control integration' to 'Git' and enter for the 'Repository path'
    https://gitlab.com/simon71/deeplasi
 #.
 Click 'Retrieve' to download the files automatically.
 #.
-For updating *Deep-LASI* from the Repository, simply type :code:`!git pull` into the MATLAB command line.
+For updating *Deep-LASI* from the Repository, simply type :code:`!git pull` into the MATLAB command line while your inside the target-folder :code:`DeepLASI`.